 Participants –Participants are the individuals who sign up to raise funds through your campaign.
 A participant can be a single person or a group of people.
 Each participant added will receive their own personal fundraising page.
 They’ll be able to send that link out to friends and family to solicit donations.

 Teams – Teams provide a way to group together participants that have registered on the campaign.
-In order to have teams, you must also have participants.
-People can be invited to join a team once it has been added or registered on the campaign.
-Learn more.
+People can also be invited to join a team once it has been added or registered on the campaign.

 When team fundraising is enabled, participants and teams can visit your campaign and sign up.
 Or, you can keep the participant list closed, and only add specific participants and teams.
 Learn more about these two options here: